IdentityToday/api-endpoint/README.md

 - The response will contain the following fields:
   - `error` (string): message describing the error.
-  - `details` (array || undefined): list of objects that describe validation errors.
-This includes the error code, message describing the validation error and the path for example ["personalInformation", "dateOfBirth"]
+  - `details` (array OR undefined): list of objects that describe all validation errors.
+This will include the error code, message describing the error and the path.